graniet/graniet/README.md

 ### Hi there 👋

-i am a security software developer from 🇫🇷.
+i am a security engineer & senior software developer from France.

 Twitter: @graniet75